Portrait of Billy the Kid

 "The first thing they did was check the wounds and scars on Brushy's body.
 They matched every known wound that Billy the Kid was to have," Land says.
 "I don't know any man that would go out and put five bullet scars on his body so that he would match up with somebody else."

 Brushy never received his pardon because New Mexico officials didn't believe he was really the Kid.
 And while Brushy Bill's story has gained support over the years, many remain skeptical.
 One cause for disbelief is the fact that Brushy's family bible listed his birth year as 1879.
-If the birth date is accurate, it would make it impossible for him to be Billy the Kid.
+If the birth date is accurate, it would make it impossible for him to be Billy the Kid, who was 21 years old at the time of his death in 1881.

 Historian Robert Stahl has made it his mission to disprove Brushy Bill's story.